 This step is non-negotiable.
 The moment people see the web of dependencies, cross-team conversations start happening naturally.

 Want to master dependency management and team collaboration?
-Check out the Leading SAFe Agilist Certification Training.
+Check out the SAFe agile training.

 It’s easy to dream big during PI Planning—but reality bites when you hit capacity constraints.
 Add a visual layer to show team capacity for each iteration: